-The Company made a higher investment into property, plant and equipment than stipulated in the loan agreement with the banks, however, the Company obtained the clarification from the relevant banks that this is not considerred as a major agreement breach as of 31 December 2019.
-Therefore, no adjustment to reclassify the loan balance from non-current to current was done which would have been required in the case of major breach.
+In 2019, the Company made a higher investment into property, plant and equipment exceeding the amount stipulated in the loan agreement with the banks, however, the Company obtained the clarification from the relevant banks that this was not considered as a major agreement breach as of 31 December 2019.
+Therefore, no adjustment to reclassify the loan balance from non-current to current loan items was done which would have been required in the case of major breach.